 In addition to timing your orders correctly, you should make sure to only purchase appropriate quantities.
 Vendors often give discounts for bulk orders, but ordering too much inventory can cause much more damage than ordering too little.
 Unused inventory dramatically limits your supply of available working capital, which you need to pay your vendors.

-You can avoid purchasing too much inventory by taking extra measures to improve forecasting of demand.
+You can avoid purchasing too much inventory by taking extra measures to improve the forecasting of demand.
 Many businesses don’t place orders until they have accumulated enough data to support the investment.
 It takes time to accumulate this much data but it leaves you with very little unused inventory.
 They sometimes order the inventory just days before it gets sold, hence the nickname “last minute” inventory management.

 Allow Customers to Pre-Order